expygmalion/GeneralOverview/README.md

 hi, i’m Taj
-i'm interested in history, especially romn. you can reach to me via instagram: [@ex_Pygmalion] (https://t.me/Ex_Pygmalion)
+you can reach to me via telegram: [@exPygmalion] (https://t.me/ExPygmalion) please be patient with me, i'm autistic